niderhoff/knowledge-repository/README.md

   - [The Little book of Python Anti-Patterns](https://docs.quantifiedcode.com/python-anti-patterns/)
   - [pytudes](https://github.com/norvig/pytudes) Python programs, usually short, for perfecting particular programming skills. by *Peter Norvig*
   - [pysanity](https://github.com/rednafi/pysanity/) Opinionated Coding Guidelines/philosophy
+  - [How to NEVER use lambdas](https://gist.github.com/MineRobber9000/19c331a9f5d8e994a4ed251f0ffa1e98) An inneficient and yet educatonal [sic] guide to the proper misuse of the lambda construct in Python 3.x [DO NOT USE ANY OF THIS EVER]
 - Basics
   - [Using Config files](https://martin-thoma.com/configuration-files-in-python/) - YAML, JSON, etc.
   - [Number Formatting](https://mkaz.blog/code/python-string-format-cookbook/)